 So, the weather here has been pretty normal for the time of year.
 It is, as we also say in these septic (sic) isles, "just weather", though the meteorologists who now rely on computer modelling for their prognostications rather than weather ships, weather balloons and actual observation, would have us believe that the recent warm spell means climate Armageddon is upon us.
 Indeed, one tabloid newspaper which shall remain nameless to protect the guilty, gleefully trumpeted that "thousands will die."
 They didn't.
 The irony of such dire warnings of imminent disaster and death (even the BBC got in on the act), is that tens of thousands of 'Brits' travel to Spain every summer to turn their pasty white bodies tomato red in temperatures a lot higher than those we have just experienced here.
 Oddly enough, they don't die either.
 Could the computer models possibly be wrong?
 Perish the thought!

 The one thing which characterises English weather is that we have rather a lot of it.
 It is by no means unusual for a day to start off as winter, transition to summer by luncheon, and end in a howling autumnal gale by tea-time.
 Not that this cuts any ice with the climate change and global warming lunatics now running the asylum.
 During the recent hot weather our caring Government told us to stay indoors.
 Anyone sufficiently reckless and foolish to venture forth into the glorious sunshine was sternly admonished to 'wear a hat' and 'drink plenty of water.'
 The BBC, or 'Biased Broadcasting Corporation' as it is not affectionately known to its many critics, is in the vanguard of those pushing the climate change agenda, despite damning evidence that it is all a dystopian chimera designed to enrich the few at the expense of the many As long ago as 2004, the BBC cited the evidence of 'expert' climatologists that the Maldives (a group of islands in the Indian ocean) would soon be submerged by rising sea levels, resulting in the forced evacuation of the 360,000 inhabitants.
 It didn't happen.
 By 2022, the population had increased by 50% to 541,000 according to United Nations data.
 Moreover, recent ocean surveys have showed that the coral atolls of which the islands are made are increasing in size.
 But I digress.
-I'm supposed to be writing about The Mystery of Jesus, not parrots, tomatoes, the changeable English weather, BBC bias or climate change, so I'd better make a start or I will still be at it long after my loyal readers have expired from boredom.
+I'm supposed to be writing about The Mystery of Jesus, not parrots, tomatoes, or climate change, which latter subject the authors of this website thoroughly debunk in a recent article, so I'd better make a start or I will still be at it long after my loyal readers have expired from boredom.
 Do I hear cries of 'never!' and 'perish the thought'?
 It would be nice to think so, but one doesn't like to count one's parrots!
 Before we consider the evidence for the existence of the historical figure of Jesus I would just like to add that when this article was updated I had made several new contributions to the website.
 Please see the list at the end of the sidebar.